RiverGlide/CukeSalad/README.md

       end
     end

-And then modify your calculating_individual.rb to be able to receive those calls...
+And then modify our `calculating_individual.rb` to receive those calls...

     class CalculatingIndividual
     # This class represents the type of user of your application